-Clinical studies have shown the UroLift System treatment does not cause new, sustained instances of sexual dysfunction4.
+Clinical studies have shown the UroLift System treatment does not cause new, sustained instances of erectile or ejaculatory dysfunction4.
 The same cannot always be said of other BPH therapies such as TURP, laser, and even medication.

 Non-clinical testing has demonstrated that the UroLift Implant is MR Conditional.
 A patient with this device can be safely scanned in an MR system immediately after placement meeting the following conditions:

 Under the scan conditions defined above, the UroLift Implant is expected to produce a maximum temperature rise of 2.4°C after 15 minutes of continuous scanning (i.e., per pulse sequence)